microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-1/solution.md

 ![image](./images/key_vault_7.png)

-At main page of Key Vault, click on Secrets in sidebar (under Objects) Head back to the main page of your newly created Key Vault Service.
+Head back to the main page of your newly created Key Vault Service.
 From the sidebar, under Objects, select Secrets.

 ![image](./images/key_vault_7.png)